Techfriar/pdf-creator/README.md

   ```

   Note: The health check endpoint now tests PDF generation functionality and verifies that the generated file exists.

+## Automatic PDF Cleanup

+The service includes an automatic cleanup feature that deletes PDF files older than 7 days.
+This helps manage disk space and ensures that temporary files don't accumulate indefinitely.

+- The cleanup job runs daily at midnight
+- Only PDF files older than 7 days are deleted
+- File age is determined by the file's modification timestamp
+- Deletion activities are logged for auditing purposes

+The cleanup configuration can be modified in `src/index.js` by changing the cron schedule and retention period parameters.

 ## Integration with Main Application